Tenth Avenue North: The Struggle, Cathedrals, Followers, and other projects (2012-2018)

-In May 2016, they released "What You Want", the lead single from their fifth studio album, Followers.
+In May 2016, the band released "What You Want", the lead single from their fifth studio album, Followers.
 The new album was released on October 14, 2016.
 It was followed by the singles "Control (Somehow You Want Me)" and "Fighting for You", the latter of which was released on November 9.

-In 2017, the band released a full length Christmas album, Decade the Halls, featuring classic and original Christmas songs in the style of each decade from the 1930s to the 2010s.
+In 2017, the band released a full-length Christmas album, Decade the Halls Vol. 1, featuring classic and original Christmas songs in the style of each decade from the 1930s to the 2010s.

 In May 2018, drummer (and founding member) Jason Jamison left the band to spend more time at home with his family and took a position with the band's partner charity, Compassion International.
 Spencer Ford became their new touring drummer.

-Also in 2018, the band launched their own record imprint, ReMade Records.
-The first band signed to the Sony imprint was Land of Color.
+Also in 2018, the band launched their own record imprint on Sony, ReMade Records.
+The first band signed to the new imprint was Land of Color.

 The band's next EP, The Things We've Been Afraid to Say, was released on October 19, 2018.
-Lead singer Mike Donehey said it was the band's first collection of songs of lament covering topics of "casual sex, pornography, political outrage, hatred, shame, secrets, fear and sexual abuse".
+Lead singer Mike Donehey said it was the band's first collection of songs of lament covering topics like "casual sex, pornography, political outrage, hatred, shame, secrets, fear and sexual abuse".
 The EP was released through ReMade Records.

 In December 2018, Brendon Shirley, the band's keyboardist since 2010, left the band to pursue other ventures with his wife.
 Jeremy Gifford became the new touring keyboardist.